oceanprotocol-archive/predict-eth/examples/end-to-end-via-raw-ocean-data-and-linear-models.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# End-to-end example: Raw Ocean data and linear models
+# End-to-end example: Simple & to-the-Point

 ## Introduction

-This example predicts ETH price via raw data published in Ocean, and linear models.
+This example predicts future ETH price, using simple input data (just historical ETH price) and simple model (linear dynamical model)

 The raw data is: 'Open', 'High', 'Low', 'Close' and 'Volume' values, at 1 hour intervals.
-Predictions are at 1-hour intervals into the future.
+Predictions are 1h, 2h, ..., 12h into the future.

 ## 1. Setup